12 Things Successful Visitor Centres Do Differently

 They understand that unless their centre is in a high traffic visitor location, or co-located with an attraction itself, numbers will continue to fall through their front door.

-While every destination is different, below are three recent examples of Organisations moving their Visitor Centres to more strategic locations.
+While every destination is different, below are recent examples of Organisations addressing the location challenge of their Visitor Centres.

 Tourism Central Australia's recent Visitor Servicing Review's key focus was looking at the opportunity to better locate a future Visitor Centre to be able to better service more Visitors.